builtwithai/askgpt/README.md

 ```

 anygpt
-This action completes a prompt using the model API.
+This action provides a completion for a given prompt using the model API.

-Inputs
+Required Inputs
-endpoint
-Required The endpoint URL for the model API.

 api_key
 Required The API key for the model API